-- 29. (1) For the purposes of guidelines when dealing with actions that constitute misconduct, offences that are considered as major offences are the following - - (a) theft of Council property; - (b) fraud, bribery, malicious damage to the Council's property or any contravention of the Anti Corruption Act, 2003 (Act No. 8 of 2003); - (c) misuse of Council property for private purposes; - (d) driving an official vehicle under the influence of stupefying substance without prescription;
+29. (1) For the purposes of guidelines when dealing with actions that constitute misconduct, offences that are considered as very serious offences are the following -

-- (e) intimidation at the work place; - (f) incitement to do an unlawful act at the work place; - (g) perjury; - (h) assault at the work place; - (i) making false statements when applying for employment or undergoing medical examinations; - (j) disobeying or disregarding work-related orders; - (k) intoxication or being under the influence of a stupefying drug without a prescription at the work place; - (1) sexual harassment at the work place; - (m) revealing confidential information about Council to unauthorized persons; - (n) illegal strikes under the Labour Act, 2007 (Act No. 11 of 2007); - (o) racism, tribalism and nepotism at the work place; - (p) gross abuse of authority at the work place; and - (q) gross negligence of duty. - (2) In relation to major offences set out under subrule (1), the relevant person contemplated in section 29(6)(a) of the Act may charge a staff member upon a first offence with misconduct and a formal disciplinary inquiry must be held upon such charge. - (3) Serious offences at the work place are set out below - - (a) disregard of safety standards; - (b) unauthorised possession of Council property; - (c) being under the influence of alcohol or a stupefying substance without any prescription during working hours; - (d) abuse of sick leave; - (e) sleeping on duty; - (f) repeated absence from the workplace while on duty; - (g) repeated unauthorised or excommunicated absenteeism; - (h) using abusive language; - (i) failure to report an accident or damage to Council property; - (j) reckless driving of the Council's vehicles; and
+- (a) theft of Council property; - (b) fraud, bribery, malicious damage to the Council's property or any contravention of the Anti Corruption Act, 2003 (Act No. 8 of 2003); - (c) unauthorised possession of Council property; - (d) driving an official vehicle under the influence of stupefying substance without prescription; - (e) intimidation at the work place; - (f) incitement to do an unlawful act at the work place; - (g) perjury; - (h) assault at the work place; - (i) making false statements when applying for employment or undergoing medical examinations; - (j) disobeying or disregarding work-related orders; - (k) intoxication or being under the influence of a stupefying drug without a prescription at the work place; - (1) sexual harassment at the work place; - (m) revealing confidential information about Council to unauthorised persons; - (n) illegal strikes under the Labour Act, 2007 (Act No.11 of 2007); - (o) racism, tribalism, nepotism at the work place; - (p) gross abuse of authority; and - (q) gross negligence of duty.